nf-osi/usagereports/notes.md

 - This would *only* be available for data that requires a data use statement, and would need manual review to categorize the usage.

 #### What is the demographics of my data users? ⭐⭐ | 🔴
 - Grad students, post-docs, PIs, academic, industry?
-Where are they from?
+Where are they from, geographically?
-- This may be somewhat answerable if there are only a handful of profiles to manually review, and they're *all* filled out, but the platform needs to require this information as part of the standard profile for this to be truly feasible.
+- This may be painfully answerable if there are only a handful of complete profiles to manually review, but the platform needs to require this information as part of the standard profile for this to be truly feasible.
 - Since platform data is lacking, another method is more _indirectly_ though surveys.

-#### Are the data users linked to the same NF funding agency, another NF funding agency, another group on Synapse, or is independent? ⭐⭐ | 🟢
+#### Are the data users linked to the same NF funding agency, another NF funding agency, another group on Synapse, or independent? ⭐ | 🟢
 - Measures potential connections with other groups.

 #### How does my reach compare with other funding agencies (e.g. NTAP  vs CTF)? ⭐⭐ | 🟢